Summer Fellowships for Law School Students

 - Venable LLP Fellowship

 Due to the generous support of the law firm of Venable, LLP and under the leadership of partner and Law School adjunct faculty member Mark Vecchio ’85, Columbia Law School offers a funded public interest fellowship for first-year law students.
 For the summer of 2017, a $10,000 fellowship will be awarded to a Columbia Law School student in the J.D. program class of 2019 who demonstrates a commitment to public interest and who is registered in the Guaranteed Summer Funding Program.
+Applications are due May 1st by 12 p.m. to Cat Kirchhoff in Big Warren 804 or by email to email@example.com.
 Click here for the full notice and application.

 - Justice John Paul Stevens Public Interest Fellowship